-What are Duchess Potatoes?
+What are classic Duchess Potatoes?

-In layman’s terms they are fancy mashed potatoes.
+In layman’s terms, they are fancy mashed potatoes.
 They are mashed potatoes piped out into individual serving proportions and baked to golden perfection with crispy edges.
 I like to include a little white cheddar and parmesan in the mix for a little more robust flavor.
-For an over the top presentation top with fresh herbs.
+For an over-the-top presentation, top with fresh herbs.

 How to make Duchess Potatoes